MokaHiko/Clot/readme.md

 		KillX,
 	};

+ As an example, a quest can have type Goto | KillX.
+This quest will initialize systems for both types of objectives and manage both in update.
-	A quest are considered complete when each objective flag is satisfied.
+	A quest is considered complete when each objective flag is satisfied.

 	Notes:
 		- I decided not to go with an inheritence based approach as multiple quests may require simmilair functionality.
 Composition was considered but the current set up is generally better for serialization.
-		- Unreal has a Json library that would've been a clean choice for game saves, had I the time.
+		- Unreal has a Json library that would've been a clean choice for game saves, had I more time.
+  - Singletons are discouraged even more so as the editor keeps static variables between editor plays.